What is the primary difference between a phenotype and a genotype... | Channels for Pearson+

 Begin by understanding the definitions of phenotype and genotype.
 A phenotype refers to the observable characteristics or traits of an organism, such as its physical appearance, behavior, and biochemical properties.

 Next, define genotype.
-A genotype is the genetic makeup of an organism, specifically the set of genes it carries.
-This genetic information is encoded in the DNA sequence.
+A genotype is the genetic makeup of an organism, consisting of the specific alleles inherited from its parents.
+It is the set of genes that an organism carries.

-Consider how these concepts are related.
-The genotype provides the instructions for building and maintaining the organism, while the phenotype is the expression of these instructions, influenced by both genetic and environmental factors.
+Recognize that the phenotype is influenced by both the genotype and environmental factors.
+While the genotype provides the potential for certain traits, the environment can affect how these traits are expressed.

+Understand that the genotype is not directly observable, but it can be inferred through genetic testing or by examining the phenotype and considering environmental influences.

 Watch next